Dino Expedition Adventures

 Every year, Burpee Museum runs public dinosaur expeditions to two different locations: Utah and Montana.
-Both sites have been active research locations for over 15 years, and continue to be at the forefront of ongoing research and discovery.
-If you are to join these expeditions, you will be working directly with fossil under the guidance of Burpee Paleontologists.
+Both sites have been active research locations for over 15 years and continue to be at the forefront of ongoing research and discovery.
+If you are to join these expeditions, you will be working directly with fossils under the guidance of Burpee Paleontologists.
 The two locations are quite different in both types of animals you will find and work with, as well as terrain and lodging accommodations.
 Absolute beginners are welcome.
 Onsite training and supplies are included in the expedition fee structure.

 Utah: Excavating a tangle of fossils

 Utah: Plaster finished and rib ready

 Montana: Prospecting and hiking

 Which expedition is right for me?

 Montana is for you if: you enjoy hiking, walking, and prospecting!
 Exciting finds happen each year, and some seasons offer very different experiences, from looking for microfossils to excavating large dinosaurs.
 The team atmosphere is emphasized through learning lectures in the evening and group meals.
 The experience also includes transportation to and from the many field sites and lodging at the rustic and relaxing Camp Needmore.

 Utah is for you if: you are interested in taking a seat in the most beautiful scenery and digging out a single Jurassic animal to your heart’s content.
 Unlike many dinosaur expeditions, there is not much required walking for you here.
 There is no doubt you will have a fossil to work on!
 The quarry is large, with many projects underway.

 LANDSCAPE VIEWS OF EACH LOCATION